wea-f/ByePassHub/mainUnblockers.md

 **:arrow_up_small: Back to [top](#shortcuts--table-of-contents)** :arrow_up_small:

 ### Credits
 I've got these links from multiple sources.
 Especially, and 90% from the proxy lists google docs above.
-Others include [haleyschool.com](https://haleyschool.com), [chromebook-utilities](https://github.com/S-PScripts/chromebook-utilities), [io.forums (forum number 14464)](https://iogames.forum/t/list-of-all-the-working-unbl0cked-pr0xies-for-school-dec-2023/14464), [this list](https://docs.google.com/document/d/1nK6tJb-sxfrrQJM9bSWcAV-Fo7jHasd_dWpj4VEVg5E/edit) plus from a list that my friends and I made.